Astros vs. Nationals Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will hand the ball to Framber Valdez (6-5) for his 14th start of the season.
+- Cristian Javier (7-1) will take to the mound for the Astros and make his 14th start of the season.

-- He has earned a quality start 10 times in 13 starts this season.

-- Valdez has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent